 Stylist Ruth shares her guidelines below.

-Like this article on the inverted triangle body shape?
+Like this post on how to dress the inverted triangle body shape?
 Save it on Pinterest!

 Want to get more articles from 40+style in your inbox, subscribe here.